Couples Communication Therapy

 Why is communication so important for couples?

 Some kind of communication is foundational to connection.
 It is how we connect intellectually, emotionally and spiritually with another person.
 Even our physical connection requires communication.
 Couples often begin with intellectual connection, proceed to emotional connection and experience rewarding spiritual and physical connection as they grow closer to each other by means of communication.
 We need to really hear our partners, remembering and interacting with what’s important to them.
-In this way we meet each others needs and feel close (safe, loved, appreciated).
+In this way we meet each other’s needs and feel close (safe, loved, appreciated).

 What are some common communication mistakes?

-Oftentimes we don’t really set aside our agenda and listen as well as validate the other person’s viewpoints.
+A very common communication mistake occurs when we don’t really set aside our agenda and listen as well as validate the other person’s viewpoints.
 We can miss what they are expressing.
 It takes work to listen well.
 We need to listen for the situation they are presenting, what they make of it (thinking), how they feel about it and the effect the situation has on them.
 The ability to look for these aspects of communication and reflect them back to the speaker is key in the speaker feeling heard.
 A person who is heard feels validated and tends to feel safe to open up and share more.
 Couples need to be careful to listen first and understand without talking over or interrupting the other.
 Each person needs to be heard.
 Don’t be too quick to “fix” the problem or offer solutions.

 Why might couples have difficulties in communication?